 The prostate is a male gland about the size of a walnut that surrounds the urethra, the tube that carries urine and semen out of the body.

 An enlarged prostate, common among older men, may squeeze the urethra and result in a weak urine stream, an urgent need to urinate followed by leakage, and frequent urination, especially at night.

 Surgery or radiation to treat prostate cancer can lead to temporary or permanent bladder control problems.

 Damaged nerves may send signals to the bladder at the wrong time or send no signals at all, leading to bladder control problems.
 Spinal cord injuries or conditions such as diabetes or stroke may cause nerve problems.

-To help a Just changing some daily habits may help.
-For example, limit fluids at certain times of the day or plan regular trips to the bathroom to avoid an accident.
+As a general rule, the simplest and safest treatments should be considered first.
+Changing some daily habits may help.
+For example, limit fluids at certain times of the day or plan regular trips to the bathroom to avoid accidents.

-Don't be embarrassed to talk with your doctor about your loved one's problem.
+Don't be embarrassed to talk with your doctor about your loved one's bladder control issues.
 Your doctor may prescribe medicine to calm abnormal nerve signals to the bladder.
 Other medicines relax the bladder or shrink the prostate.
-Surgery can help bladder control problems caused by nerve damage.
+Surgery is a treatment option that can help bladder control problems caused by nerve damage.

-Ask your doctor about some bladder control techniques that can help.
+There are several ways to "train" the bladder that involve diet and some simple exercises.
+Ask your doctor about bladder control techniques that can help.